KMI-KPZ/geo-L/configs/README.md

 # Configs

-Two configs are needed to run geoLIMES, a database config and a run config.
+Two configs are needed to run geo-L, a database config and a run config.

 ## Database config